 County: Harney County

 Cut by just three paved roads, the Owyhee Canyonlands are considered one of the largest expanses of undeveloped land in the lower 48 states.
 The Owyhee River shaped this terrain into stunning canyons amidst colorful remnant volcanic features, rock formations and rolling sagebrush hills.
-Hikers looking for solitude should put it at the top of their list this summer; see our roundup of top treks.
 Or hit the open road and tour the high desert of Malheur County — Oregon’s largest and most remote county — by motorcycle or car.
 To see another side of the canyon, come back for a guided rafting trip down the Lower Owyhee Canyonlands when conditions are right in the spring.

 County: Malheur County